raspberrychris/cryptotravellers/content/blog/how-anonymous-is-bitcoin.md

 Bitcoin transactions are designed to be secure, anonymous and untraceable.
 Bitcoin has often been linked with criminal activity in the media because it it is perceived as offering a higher degree of anonymity than more traditional currency options.

-## How to get a bitcoin wallet anonymously
+## How to get a Bitcoin wallet anonymously

-To create a bitcoin wallet anonymously, you can use an online tool such as Tor or a VPN to help protect your anonymity when registering for new bitcoin wallets.
+To create a bitcoin wallet anonymously, you can use an online tool such as Tor or a [VPN](/link/nord-vpn) to help protect your anonymity when registering for new bitcoin wallets.
 You may also want to create more than one bitcoin address and establish different levels of security in order to obtain the balance that is most appropriate for your needs.

 ## How Is Bitcoin Tracked?

 Bitcoin is not fully anonymous since it's possible to trace transactions back to their originator through their Bitcoin addresses.

-This means that if you buy something online with Bitcoins and an individual or company has the address, then they can see what coins were transferred from your wallet and how many of them are in there at any given time.
+This means that if you buy something online with Bitcoin and an individual or company has the address, then they can see what coins were transferred from your wallet and how many of them are in there at any given time.

 ## What Are Some Ways To Protect Your Privacy?